Comparison of modern open-source visual SLAM approaches

 Thirdly, the points mentioned above make it especially important to have support from the authors of the SLAM systems.
 It can be in form of answers to issues on GitHub, availability of documentation and examples of launching.
 In some cases, the authors have their own website with documentation, or even a channel on Slack to discuss the algorithm and emerging problems \cite{openvslam}.

 Fourth, the most convenient way to run SLAM algorithms is to use a ready-made Docker image.
 Just a few authors provide such a solution.
-To simplify the launch of algorithms and to the benefit of the community, we make the repository with docker images publicly available \cite{dockers} and also upload them to Docker Hub.
+To simplify the launch of algorithms and to the benefit of the community, a publicly available \cite{dockers} repository with docker images has been created and uploaded to the Docker Hub.

-A full comparison of practical aspects could be found in Table \ref{table:pract_compare}.
-We qualitatively measured such aspects of original implementations of algorithms as availability of documentation, support from the authors (possibility to get an answer to the question in several days), examples on popular datasets, the convenience of the interface and change of parameters of algorithms as well as camera parameters, and presence of Docker and ROS wrapper.